ReplicaTest/REPLica/documentation/TestSpecification.md

 corresponding expectation, see [Expectation](#Expectation) |

 The default value are infered in JSON.
-In Dhall, you need to use `Replica.Minimal` a schema that populate a test record with the default values.
+In Dhall, you need to use `Replica.Test` a schema that populate a test record with the default values.

-Aside `Minimal`, Dhall provides two other schema `Success` and `Failure`, that respectively set the `succeed` value to `Some True` and `Some False`.
+Aside `Test`, Dhall provides two other schema `Replica.Test.Success` and `Replicat.Test.Failure`, which respectively set the `succeed` value to `Some True` and `Some False`.

 ## Expectation